nus-cs2103-AY2223S1/ip/docs/README.md

 An expense is deleted from your Expense Manager.

 ```
-Duke heard: The following expense has been deleted:
+Bubbles: The following expense has been deleted:
 waacow chirashi: $15 at Oct 10 2022
 ```